|Honors Program Curriculum|

 Guest speakers are invited to visit.
 The Honors Program often funds the visits of university professors, authors, artists, community members and public figures who come to share their ideas with HP students.

 While in Colloquium classes students have the opportunity take trips to theatres, lectures, concert halls, other community college campuses and research and scientific centers or laboratories, etc.

 These learning experiences may occur during or outside of class time, as necessary.
 The HP student is expected to participate in four of those events per semester and to write a response paper for each one.
-The response, along with the ticket, program or brochure from the facility is due within one week of the event.

 In addition, students visit Arizona’s public universities (ASU, NAU, and Uof A) during the two semesters of Colloquium I and II.